ancillaryfactory/WP-Installation-Profiles-Plugin/readme.txt

 == Description ==
 Save time setting up new sites by automatically downloading groups of plugins.
-Add new plugins by adding the slug from the plugin's url in the Wordpress plugin directory.
+Add new plugins by adding the slug from the plugin's url in the WordPress plugin directory.
 For instance, the plugin "All In One SEO Pack" is listed here: http://wordpress.org/extend/plugins/all-in-one-seo-pack/.
 Add "All In One SEO Pack" to an installation profile by adding 'all-in-one-seo-pack' in the plugins field (one plugin per line).

 WP Install Profiles (WPIP) allows users to define groups of plugins, called profiles.
-Once a profile has been entered, WPIP calls to the Wordpress Plugin Directory, downloads the plugin files and unzips them to the installation's plugins folder.
-Additionally, WPIP saves the profile in a downloadable format, so that the user can upload it to his/her next site and download the same plugins with a single click.
+Once a profile has been entered, WPIP calls to the WordPress Plugin Directory, downloads the plugin files and unzips them to the installation's plugins folder.
+Additionally, WPIP saves the profile in a downloadable format, so you can upload it to your next site and download the same plugins with a single click.

-NEW - Store your profiles online and import them easily into all of your WordPress installs. [http://plugins.ancillaryfactory.com](Learn more and create and account)
+Store your profiles online at http://plugins.ancillaryfactory.com and import them easily into all of your WordPress installs.
+[Learn more and create an account] (http://plugins.ancillaryfactory.com)

 See Install Profiles in action: [http://www.youtube.com/watch?v=W-mBhPA1XGA](http://www.youtube.com/watch?v=W-mBhPA1XGA)